aws-samples/aws-iot-core-https-x509certificate-python-node/README.md

 This post covers the option #2 - ingesting to AWS IoT Core using HTTPs and X509Certificate on port 8443.
 The code samples are provided in NodeJs and Python, which is covered in the following sections.

 # 3. Python code to publish to AWS IoT Core using HTTPs protocol and X509Certificate
-Create a directory for solution called 'PythonSample'.
+Create a directory for solution called 'python samples'.

 Create an environment .env file at the root of the folder  with the following configuration.